RatulSaha/presento/README.md

 * `\begin{baseitemize} \end{baseitemize}`: This is standard itemize without any indentation.
 It should be used for normal listing.
 * `\begin{fullpageitemize} \end{fullpageitemize}`: This is used for listing in full frame.
 The items in the list are  properly spaced.
 It should be used for listing points in one full frame.

+## Concluding remarks

+The typography and design principles have been largly influenced by notable designers around the world.
+Sincere thanks goes to [Prof. Dr.-Ing.
+André Miede](http://www.miede.de/) (developer of [Classicthesis](https://code.google.com/p/classicthesis/)), Robert Bringhurst (author of 'The Elements of Typographic Style'), Richard Rutter (creator of The Elements of Typographic Style Applied to the Web), Tim Brown (developer of [Modular Scale](http://modularscale.com)), designers at [Google](https://google.com/design) among others.

+This work is not licensed.
+Feel free to use, modify, redistribute.
+Comments and suggestions are welcome!

 ## FAQ

 #### While using `\framepic`, why is the image not shown in full screen?